TONE... Unleashed

 When I plugged-in the Black Strat, I was absolutely shocked at what that guitar sounds like.
 It is probably perfect to my ears.
 I can do anything I want with it.
 I now think those caps play a large part.

 Nearly 60 years ago and after acquiring my 'used' '51 Telecaster, when I plugged it in it sounded like I expected it to sound only from listening to it acoustically.
 When I changed the caps to newer ones at the time, all of that disappeared.
 It started to sound more 'electronic'.
+Like the early PIO caps I experienced in the '51 Tele, your TONE caps are somehow less 'electronic' sounding.
+It's an important improvement of making the guitar sound more 'right'.
 You not only get 5 stars for your development of these caps but your stars are all in gold.

 Brian's comment above about a guitar's sound UNPLUGGED really rang 'home', because in my experience, every great guitar almost always sounds great UNPLUGGED, and if the pickups, strings and caps are 'right'... that character / quality shines through when plugged-in as well.
 This is exactly what the goal of these caps have been: to allow the unique personality of every instrument to shine through faithfully, and to offer a wide tonal palette within that instrument's character.